-The Interim Associate Dean for ABC strives for impartiality, fairness, and objectivity in the treatment of all students and the consideration of their issues in the College of Nursing.
+Petition process - The Interim Associate Dean for ABC strives for impartiality, fairness, and objectivity in the treatment of all students and the consideration of their issues in the College of Nursing.
 She also serves as a confidential resource for student concerns and conflicts within the College of Nursing.
-Dr. Sevilla Bronson can be reached at (803) 777-5109 or by e-mail <a href="mailto:string-nursing
+Dr. Sevilla Bronson can be reached at (803) 777-5109 or by e-mail sbronson@mailbox.sc.edu.